lemieux-lab/BamQuery/docs/source/examples.rst

 .. _Genomic_and_ERE_Annotations_Summary_Full:

 `2_Genomic_and_ERE_Annotations_Summary_Full.csv`:
-For a given peptide at a given location, BamQuery reports the biotype according to the overlap within the annotation files.
+For a given peptide at a given genomic location, BamQuery reports all overlapping biotypes in the Ensembl and Repeat Masker annotations.

 Overlap information: